 When out and about, GPS is used to locate objects, destinations and people.
 Indoors, however, this is much more difficult.
 GPS relies on signals sent by GPS satellites orbiting the earth.
-Once you go inside a building or venture underground, that signal is distorted.
+Once you go inside a building or venture underground, that signal is distorted, as explained in our post on how GPS works and its efficacy indoors.
 The result is a significant drop in accuracy when the user enters a building.
 That is where the indoor positioning system comes in.

-In this blog post, we focus on two indoor positioning techniques: Bluetooth Low Energy and Ultra-Wideband.
+In this blog post, we focus on two indoor positioning technologies: Bluetooth Low Energy and Ultra-Wideband.
 We explain the difference between the two technologies when it comes to indoor location inside buildings.

 Indoor Positioning using Bluetooth Low Energy (BLE Positioning)